nefarius/Nefarius.Utilities.Bluetooth/Docs/COLLECTING_SDP_RECORDS.md

 ﻿# Exporting SDP records

+## Target audience

+If you have one or more of the following listed game controllers **connected wireless via Bluetooth**:

+- Sony DualShock 4 (Rev1 or Rev2)
+- Sony DualSense
+- Nintendo JoyCons
+- Nintendo Pro Wireless Controller

+If you do and want to help this project, read on!

 ## Why

 To test and improve the SDP parser and patcher, the authors need real-world samples to feed it into the parser.
 This little guide shows how to do it in two simple steps.
 Your contribution is apprechiated 🤩